-Use the Damp Dry feature in the Timed Drying cycle to dry items to damp level, or to dry items that do not require an entire drying cycle.
+Use Damp Dry to dry items to damp level or

+to dry items that do not require an entire drying cycle.
 Two examples are heavy cottons, such as jeans, which you do not want to become stiff, or cotton clothes which are easier to press when damp.